midstreeeam/EvoSim/docs/Mutation.md

 # Mutation

 For an AI project that utulizing genetic algorithm for training, the mutation strategy can never be more important.
-Since the mutation is a process on top of virtual creatures' morphyology and neural network, I highly recommend you to read the [Gene](Gene.md) and [Neural](Neural.md) section before diving into the following sections.
+Since the mutation is a process on top of virtual creatures' morphology and neural network, I highly recommend you to read the [Gene](Gene.md) and [Neural](Neural.md) section before diving into the following sections.

 Refering [this document](https://evodoc.kaiyuanlou.com/evosim/mutate/index.html) for detailed implementation.
 ## NN Mutation